michaeltikhonovsky/genprompt/README.md

-# prompt.wtf - Uncover AI Image Generation Secrets
+# genprompt - Uncover AI Image Generation Secrets

 A web application that analyzes AI-generated images to reveal the prompts, models, and parameters used to create them.